bmarquezchesko/lana-products/README.md

 ```

 ### DELETE a Basket by ID
-However, if you aren't happy with your basket, you could delete with the following request:
+However, if you aren't happy with your basket, you could delete it with the following request:
 ```
 curl --request DELETE 'http://localhost:8080/lana-api/baskets/1'
 ```